-I am very pleased about your interest in my blog.
-Data protection has a very high priority.
-However, if an affected person wishes to use special services on my blog through our website, personal data processing may be required.
-If the processing of personal data is required and there is no legal basis for such processing, we generally seek the consent of the data subject.
-You will find the DSGVO and privacy notice on the start page by means of a query.
+I am very pleased that you are interested in my blog.
+Data protection is of a particularly high priority.
+However, if a data subject wishes to use special services on my blog via our website, it may be necessary to process personal data.
+If the processing of personal data is necessary and there is no legal basis for such processing, we generally obtain the consent of the person concerned.
+You will find the GDPR and data protection notice on the home page by means of a query.

 The Windows Pope, as controller, has implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.
 Nevertheless, Internet-based data transmissions can generally have security holes, so that absolute protection can not be guaranteed.
 For this reason, every person concerned is free to submit personal data to us in alternative ways, for example by telephone.

 a) personal data

 Personal data is any information relating to an identified or identifiable natural person (hereinafter the "data subject").
 A natural person is considered to be identifiable who, directly or indirectly, in particular by association with an identifier such as a name, an identification number, location data, an online identifier or one or more special features, expresses the physical, physiological, genetic, mental, economic, cultural or social identity of this natural person can be identified.

 b) data subject

 Concerned person is any identified or identifiable natural person whose personal data is processed by the controller.